oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 #### Optimization Report
 A full FPGA compilation occurs in two stages:
 1. **FPGA early image:** The DPC++ device code is optimized and converted into an FPGA design specified in Verilog RTL (a low-level, native entry language for FPGAs).
 This intermediate compilation result is the FPGA early device image, which is *not* executable.
 This FPGA early image compilation process takes minutes.
 2. **FPGA hardware image:** The Verilog RTL specifying the design's circuit topology is mapped onto the FPGA's sea of primitive hardware resources by the Intel® Quartus® Prime software.
-Intel® Quartus® Prime is included in the Intel® FPGA Add-On, which is required for this compilation stage.
+Intel Quartus® Prime Software is included in the Intel® FPGA Add-On, which is required for this compilation stage.
 The result is an FPGA hardware binary (also referred to as a bitstream).
 This compilation process takes hours.

 Optimization reports are generated after both stages.
 The optimization report generated after the FPGA early device image, sometimes called the "static report," contains significant information about how the compiler has transformed your DPC++ device code into an FPGA design.
 The report includes visualizations of structures generated on the FPGA, performance and expected performance bottleneck information, and estimated resource utilization.